Graduate Certificate of Nursing Practice (Perioperative)

 1 year part time (Note: this course is only available part time)

 |Approval status||This course is approved by the University under the Higher Education Standards Framework.|

 |Australian Quality Framework (AQF) recognition||The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.|

 From 2012 offered to continuing students only.
 Students who wish to undertake this specialty course should refer to the Master of Nursing Practice (H771) for more information.

 The Graduate Certificate course is designed to prepare nurses to meet the complex challenges within the speciality practice area of perioperative nursing and to progressively build upon knowledge and skills to explore the specific roles within perioperative nursing practice.
 The course responds to the demands of industry and partnership/collaborating hospitals for nurses with sophisticated perioperative specialty skills and knowledge.

-A compulsory introductory five-day program on the Melbourne Burwood Campus is normally held in the second week of February.
+A compulsory introductory five-day program at Burwood (Melbourne) is normally held in the second week of February.

 On completion of the Graduate Certificate course, students wishing to continue studies must enrol in H771 Master of Nursing Practice.
 Credit will be granted for units completed in the Graduate Certificate of Nursing Practice (Perioperative).